 They are not outdoor dogs, as in they are not meant to live outdoors without much social interaction.
 The short-haired Dachshund will become a nuisance if left on their own too long and they will completely excavate your yard.
 They also get cold and require heat in the winter.

 The short-haired Dachshund is ideal if you are looking for a loyal dog that wants nothing more than to snuggle with you and play games, go for walks, or play a spirited game of fetch.
 Dachshunds also love to run and will take off at a moment’s notice after some type of prey whether it is rabbit or squirrel or even a mole or badger.

 I admit to being completely in love with the short-haired Dachshund.
 There have been a few that still hold a piece of my heart years after they have passed on.
-The love and loyalty they give you is beyond compare and like I tell many of my clients, Dachshunds are addicting little dogs, once you have one you are hooked for life.
+The love and loyalty they give you are beyond compare and like I tell many of my clients, Dachshunds are addicting little dogs, once you have one you are hooked for life.